What to Do About Wasps in Minnesota

 Read more on how to determine which type of stinging insect you have!

 Preventing stinging insect nests on your Minnesota home

 - Look for signs of a nest, especially along the south or southwest facing side of your home.

-- Take action in early spring to prevent wasps nesting on your home—wasps nest in May and June.
+- Take action in spring to prevent wasps nesting on your home—wasps nest in May and June.

 - Treat or remove nests before they are well established—even a small nest can have hundreds or thousands of wasps.

-- Never seal up a wasp opening before eliminating the hive.
-Wasps have chewing mouthparts just like carpenter ants and can chew through sheetrock and even wood.
+- Never seal up a wasp opening before eliminating the hive, or you risk driving them further into your home.
+Wasps have chewing mouthparts just like carpenter ants and can chew through sheetrock and wood.

-Tips to avoid wasp and yellow jacket stings:
+Tips to avoid wasp and yellow jacket stings

 - Keep garbage cans tightly covered and store them away from people.

 - Over the counter products only kill on contact; they will not target the nest.